istopwg/pwg-books/ippguide/print-jobs.md

 - "job-media-sheets-completed": The number of sheets that were printed.
 - "job-pages-completed": The number of document pages that were processed.

-Some printers also record a read-only job receipt in attributes named "xxx-actual" for each [job template](#job-template-attrbutes) attribute, for example "copies-actual", "media-actual", and so forth.

-### Job Description Attributes
+### Job Information Attributes

-Jobs provide many descriptive attributes, including the job's name ("job-name") and page counts ("job-impressions", "job-media-sheets", and "job-pages") which are provided in the job creation request (Create-Job or Print-Job).
+Job objects provide many informational attributes, including the job's name ("job-name"), number ("job-id"), owner ("job-originating-user-name"), printer ("job-printer-uri"), and page counts ("job-impressions", "job-media-sheets", and "job-pages") which are provided or generated in the job creation request (Create-Job or Print-Job).

-### Job Template Attributes
+### Job Ticket Attributes

-Job template attributes tell the printer how you want the document(s) printed.
+Job ticket attributes tell the printer how you want the document(s) printed.
 Clients can query the [printer capability attributes](#printer-capability-attributes) to get the supported values.
-The following is a list of commonly-supported job template attributes:
+The following is a list of commonly-supported
+attributes:

 - "media": The desired paper size for the print job using a self-describing name (keyword) value.
 For example, US Letter paper is 'na\_letter\_8.5x11in'